Summary: Shepard burns.

 Garrus looked at her with a grave expression, and then he said, "If I have to personally fight every member of the Council, I will make sure they put 'Battlemaster Shepard, Queen of the Girl Scouts' as your epitaph.
 I don't even know what a girl scout is," he added.
 He must have seen some tension in her ease, because he held out a hand.
 "Hey.
 Come here."

 Shepard let herself be led down the steps and over to the sectional, where Garrus pulled her down next to him.
 "Hackett said something else before he left," Garrus said.
-"He, uh, led me to believe that you plan on turning yourself over to a tribunal to be tried for war crimes."
+"He, uh, led me to believe that you plan on turning yourself over to a tribunal to be charged for war crimes."

 "I don't know if 'war crimes' is the right term."